 Self-published titles jumped to more than 458,564 in 2013, increasing by 17 percent over 2012 and 437 percent over 2008.

-- Printed titles were up, as well.
-Specifically, increasing by 29 percent over 2012, indicating the format remains popular amongst authors and readers, alike.
+Printed titles were up, as well.
+Specifically, increasing by 29 percent over 2012, indicating the format remains popular among authors and readers, alike.

 Plus, not to toot our own horn, but Lulu.com was the only self-publishing company to remain ranked in the top three when you compare ISBN output from 2008-2013 across total print and eBooks, just print books and just eBooks.
 Alright, maybe we’re tooting our own horn just a little bit.